Family Caregivers Exchange Tips, Share Stories To Ease Alzheimer's Losses

 The organization promotes in-person and telephone support groups, since being a caregiver is often a barrier to getting out of the house alone.
 But even virtual support systems have shown some effectiveness at reducing loneliness, stress and depression in a small 2014 study.

-"We have to do everything we can to educate a caregiver, to provide them with the best practices on caring for somebody," says Charles J. Fuschillo, Jr., the AFA's CEO.
+"We have to do everything we can to educate a caregiver, to provide them with the best practices on caring for somebody," says Charles J. Fuschillo Jr., the Alzheimer's Foundation of America's CEO.

 For example, the AFA recommends that family members:

 - Feed Alzheimer's patients one food at a time.
-"A busy plate can be confusing," the group says
+"A busy plate can be confusing," the group says.

-- Mark rooms in the house with signs to avoid unnecessary confusion
+- Mark rooms in the house with signs to avoid unnecessary confusion.

-- Remind a person with Alzheimer's to use the toilet; don't wait for them to ask
+- Remind a person with Alzheimer's to use the toilet; don't wait for them to ask.

-- When traveling, stick with familiar destinations
+- When traveling, stick with familiar destinations.

-- Watch for a cough while eating; it can signal a swallowing disorder in people with dementia
+- Watch for a cough while eating; it can signal a swallowing disorder in people with dementia.

 - Schedule overnight stays at a memory-care facility so the caregiver gets some respite.

-Just as important, Fuschillo says, "we want to do everything we can to avoid caregiver burnout."
+Just as important, Fuschillo says, "We want to do everything we can to avoid caregiver burnout."

 The breaking point sneaks up on even the most committed caregiver, say Alzheimer's advocates, especially as the nights grow more sleepless.
 Alzheimer's patients can tend to pace, or wake up their partner every few minutes.
 They can even become violent.
 Or, perhaps worse, they can leave the house.